 The Students’ Union at University College Cork was established in 1973 but its roots go back to a students’ representative council founded in 1908.
 It is run by six full time officers elected by the student body, and this democratic process has always been at the heart of the Students’ Unions’ activities; traditions have grown up around officer elections from nominations, on campus campaigning, voting and the all-important count.
 So when the Covid pandemic halted life as normal on campus, a planned future move to online elections became an urgent priority for the March 2021 elections.

-The decision was made in February 2021 to implement MSL Elections following recommendations from colleagues at other student’s unions in Ireland.
+The decision was made in February 2021 to implement MSL Elections following recommendations from colleagues at other student’s unions in Ireland to support student elections.
 As lockdown threatened and with nominations already in the calendar for mid-March, due diligence, implementation and training on the new system were successfully expedited without the need for any delay to voting and the count.

 Expediting the move to digital democracy